-I have read and understand the above and agree to be bound by the contents.
-I understand that signing this agreement and complying with its terms is a requirement for my inclusion in the AUM SON educational program and participation in clinical experiences.
+have read and understand the above and agree to be bound by the contents.
+I understand that signing this agreement for my inclusion in the AUM SON educational program and participation in cl xperiences.

-Print Full Legal Name
+Print Full Legal Name Student Number Date Signature Program

-Student Number

-Signature

-Program